jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 * [`JBTokenStore`](../specifications/contracts/jbtokenstore/) manages token minting and burning for all projects.
 * [`JBFundingCycleStore`](../specifications/contracts/jbfundingcyclestore/) manages funding cycle configurations and scheduling.
 Funding cycles are represented as a [`JBFundingCycle`](../../protocol/data-structures/jbfundingcycle.md) data structure.

-The next few are a little more abstract.
+The next few are a little more generic.
 They don't know anything specific to Juicebox, and are open for use by other protocols or future Juicebox extensions.

 *   [`JBProjects`](../specifications/contracts/jbprojects/) manages ownership over projects, which are represented as ERC-721 tokens.